trezzuri/erpnext-docs/docs/en/setting-up/settings/system-settings.md

 **System Setting contains settings for system-wide configuration of the account.**

-You can localize ERPNext to use particular timezone, date, number or currency format, and also set global session expiry via System Settings.
+You can localize SOMA to use particular timezone, date, number or currency format, and also set global session expiry via System Settings.

 To open System Settings, go to: